tmengesh/DoneWithIt/README.md

 > npm install
 > expo start
 Local IP address
-Make sure your correct local IP address is used both on front & back end.
+Make sure your correct local IP address is used both on the front & back end.

 Login to expo account
 In case you run into the following error